๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 Exploring the People and Culture along the ABC Route

-If you want to learn more about the culture and traditions of the Himalayas, you can also visit Langtang, Manaslu, and Everest regions.
+If you want to learn more about the culture and traditions of the Himalayas, you can also visit the Langtang, Manaslu, and Everest regions.
 But Annapurna is the best place for stunning views, and that's why around 55,000 people trek there every year.

 You'll have a chance to meet and interact with the local people during your journey.
-They are friendly and have their unique customs.
+They are friendly and have their own unique customs.
 It's a great opportunity to learn from each other and appreciate the beauty of diversity.

 Key Highlights of ABC Trek: